 Dubrovnik Now and Then will show you the main street as it looked like in the 1930s, lined with shops that catered to everyday people's needs.
 On this historical tour you will witness the fashion of the 1920s, you will see the lost monuments and demolished houses that made way for a new urban fabric of the city.
 We will tell you about communist statues taken down in the 1990s, sculptures that were seen as politically incorrect and lots more...

 Did you know that there used to be a tennis court very close to the northern city gate?
 Today, it is a parking lot!
 What about the road that goes behind the old town?
 The guide will tell you about its construction and the idea to modernize the traffic in the city.
-We'll show you where the so-called Russian house used to be and much more on this historical walking tour.
+We'll show you where the so-called Russian house used to be and much more on this history tour of old Dubrovnik.

 The 20th century is unjustly pushed aside when reflecting upon Dubrovnik's history and this historical tour was created to give it the credit it deserves, for it truly was a century full of twists and turns, wars and ever-changing political regimes and it has definitely left a strong imprint in the mentality of Dubrovnik citizens as well as the very appearance of the city.

 Duration: 2 hours Price: 180 Kn per person

 Meeting point: Pile gate, see the map for more details.

 Departs Thursdays at 9.30 a.m. - summer schedule (April 1, 2019 - October 31, 2019)

 We need a minimum of 2 persons to guarantee the departure of the tour.

 The maximum number of guests per group is eight.